Robert Roxby (songwriter): Life

 His father died when he was very young, and he was put into the trusteeship of local farmer Gabriel Goulburn of Redesdale, to be trained in agriculture.

-He remained there until about 1792, when, unfortunately, the Goulburn’s business failed and the sum of money left in trust by his father was all lost.
+He remained there until about 1792, when the Goulburn’s business failed and the sum of money left in trust by his father was all lost.
 At this point in his life Robert Roxby had to turn to commerce and business to earn his livelihood.
-He worked as a clerk firstly at the bank of Sir William Loraine of Kirkhale, 6th Baronet, (Sir William Loraine & Co), which (again, unfortunately) failed, leaving Roxby without an income.
-Luckily he quickly found a similar position with another bank; that of Sir Matthew White Ridley, 3rd Baronet (Sir Matthew White Ridley & Co.), also of Newcastle at which company, he eventually rose to the position of chief clerk.
+He worked as a clerk firstly at the bank of Sir William Loraine of Kirkhale, 6th Baronet, (Sir William Loraine & Co), which failed, leaving Roxby without an income.
+He quickly found a similar position with another bank, that of Sir Matthew White Ridley, 3rd Baronet (Sir Matthew White Ridley & Co.), also of Newcastle, at which he eventually rose to the position of chief clerk.

 Later life

-He died 30 July 1846, at the age of seventy-nine years, and was buried at St Paul's (now disused) burial ground, in Westgate Hill General Cemetery, Arthur's Hill, Newcastle upon Tyne.
+He died 30 July 1846, at the age of 79 years, and was buried at St Paul's (now disused) burial ground, in Westgate Hill General Cemetery, Arthur's Hill, Newcastle upon Tyne.